CarlosRodrigoMartinezUNICAES/SistemaCitasMedicas/SYSTEM_REVIEW.md

 ## ⚠️ CRITICAL MISSING FUNCTIONALITIES

-### 1. **APPOINTMENT STATUS MANAGEMENT** ⭐ HIGH PRIORITY
-**Problem:** Doctors cannot update appointment status (Pendiente → Confirmada → Atendida)
-- No backend endpoint to UPDATE appointment status
-- Doctor can only VIEW appointments with "Ver Detalles" alert
-- No way to mark appointments as completed or cancelled

-**Impact:** System cannot track appointment lifecycle in a real medical facility

-### 2. **APPOINTMENT CANCELLATION** ⭐ HIGH PRIORITY
-**Problem:** Neither patients nor doctors can cancel appointments
-- Database supports 'Cancelada' status but no UI/API to use it
-- Patients should be able to cancel their own appointments
-- Doctors should be able to cancel appointments

-**Impact:** No flexibility for real-world schedule changes

 ### 3. **MEDICAL CONSULTATION RECORDS** ⭐ MEDIUM PRIORITY
 **Problem:** No way to create consultation records after appointments